 3. Hamstring Stretch

 Tight hamstrings are a snowshoer’s biggest woe.
-Your legs carry all your weight, as well as the weight of your supplies – if the hamstrings are not strong enough, the knees will take on all the impact and might give in soon.
+Your legs carry all your weight, as well as the extra weight of your supplies – if the hamstrings are not strong enough, the knees will take on all the impact and might give in soon.

 Let’s just say the health of your hamstrings will determine how far you go on your hike.